Thivyadhanasegaran/webapp/README.md

 Ops Agent Configuration:
 • Modified the ops-agent-config.yaml file to specify the logging configuration for application logs.
-• Ensured that the configuration correctly specifies the paths to application logs and their format (JSON).
+• Ensured that the configuration correctly specifies the paths to application logs and their format (JSON)
 • Updated the logging configuration in the web application code to write logs in structured JSON format.
 • Utilized libraries like Winston to format logs in JSON and ensure compatibility with Google Cloud Observability.
 • Adjusted logging statements within the application code to generate structured logs.